Last updated on, removing one insurance provider who no longer covers bicycle travel.

 - they’re expensive.

-Given that, if you are looking for bicycle insurance for overseas tours of up to two or three months in duration, there are a couple of such options available to UK residents:
+Given that, if you are looking for bicycle insurance for overseas tours of up to two or three months in duration, there are a couple of such options available:

 1. ETA offer an annual cycle insurance policy that covers bikes and accessories for up to 90 days abroad, up to a value of £5,000, including a new-for-old replacement policy and emergency cycle hire, leaving you free to arrange your personal travel insurance separately.
 In Europe, personal accident cover is also included (but not liability).
+This one is for UK residents only.
 Read the full details on their website.

 2. Yellow Jersey is a provider of specialist bicycle and travel insurance, with cycle travel policy options covering loss, theft and damage of bicycles, luggage and accessories, medical costs, and other costs in the context of overseas travel with a bicycle.
+Again, it’s for UK residents only.
 More details in a new tab.

 Travel Insurance Covering Cycle Touring & Bikepacking